-Self Defense Training
+My Self Defense Training

-I used to co-own a martial arts facility where I trained in Tae Kwon Do, Jeet Kune Do and Israeli hand to hand combat.
-In fact, I not only trained in the Israeli martial arts, but I also taught it.
+I used to co-own a martial arts facility where I trained in Tae Kwon Do, Jeet Kune Do and Israeli hand to hand combat and knife fighting.

-Here I was training these big guys, including some high-ranking officers (one went on to be an Admiral), from the Naval Submarine Base down the road!
-But I also taught women’s self-defense classes and worked with women who had suffered physical abuse.
-It was really very rewarding!
+I was training these big guys, including some high-ranking officers (one of whom went on to be an Admiral), from the Naval Submarine Base near the location I had!

-I didn’t even have to think about what to do.
-There was no pause in my actions.
+I didn’t even have to think about it.
+There was no hesitation in my actions.
 My body took over and did what it needed to do.

 Hebrews 5:14 says:

-Exercise Your Spiritual Senses
+Exercise Your Spiritual Muscles

 When the enemy attacks us, much like a physical attacker for someone trained in martial arts, we can immediately counter the attack and send him running!
 Work out your faith to be spiritually fit so you can…

 The Greek word for ‘resist’ is “anthistēmi”, which means to stand against, oppose, to set oneself against, much the same as someone would stand against a physical attack.